-Here is a bigger point, though: the Craig Sager had a will but not a trust of any kind.
+Craig Sager had a will but not a trust of any kind.
 Wills are subject to probate proceedings and are open to the public!
 When you have a will, the will is public record.
 What happens to the property and who gets what is public record.

 If Craig wanted to disinherit his children from the first marriage, he could have left a will which left everything to his trust.
 Then, in the trust, Craig could have disinherited the children from his first marriage privately.
 If he had proceeded in that manner, the tabloids may have never have known of the disinheritance.
 The flames and the family discord would not have been fanned by the tabloids.

 If you have a blended family, you’re probably going to want a trust to deal with some of the complexities that come with them.
 And if you want to maintain privacy, a trust is definitely the way to go.